-BC Housing breaks down the types of housing support it provides into four high-level categories: emergency shelter & housing for the homeless, transitional supported & assisted living, independent social housing and rent assistance in the private market.
+BC Housing breaks down the types of housing support it provides into four high-level categories: emergency shelter and housing for the homeless, transitional supported and assisted living, independent social housing and rental assistance in the private market.
 These four categories form a rough housing continuum such that, from left to right, the categories become less intensive and have more units.
 Within these four categories there are also ten low-level categories (indicated in the table above) having to do with the justification for funding rather than the degree of funding (for example, families versus seniors).
-Seniors make up the largest funding group in the three largest high-level categories and therefore receive the lion's share BC Housing support in the CVRD.
+Seniors make up the largest funding group in the three largest high-level categories and therefore receive the majority of BC Housing support in the CVRD.

-Electoral area D has no units subsidized by BC Housing and 18 households that are provided rent assistance in the private market.
-There are no other non-market units within electoral area D.
+Electoral area E has no units subsidized by BC Housing and 21 households that are provided rent assistance in the private market.
+There are no other non-market units within electoral area E.